CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 ## Pay-as-you-go license

 If you choose the **pay-as-you go license**, you can install CluedIn directly from the Azure Marketplace and start using it without the need to contact anyone at CluedIn.
-Check out our [training materials](https://vimeo.com/showcase/10332033) to get started.
+Check out our <a href="https://vimeo.com/showcase/10332033" target="_blank">training materials</a> to get started.
 With this type of license, you do not get a fixed price for using CluedIn and you will be charged per hour of use.

 ## Committed-deal license

-If you choose the **committed-deal license**, contact your Account Executive or our [sales team](https://www.cluedin.com/get-in-touch)  to discuss the contract.
+If you choose the **committed-deal license**, contact your Account Executive or our <a href="https://www.cluedin.com/get-in-touch" target="_blank">sales team</a> to discuss the contract.
 We’ll make sure you get the best deal to get started with CluedIn.
 After you sign the contract, we’ll send you the **license key by email**.

 The committed-deal license comes with such benefits as a **welcome package**, which includes real-time training where we explain how to run a CluedIn project, and a **fixed price** for the license.
 In addition, you will automatically get 2 free CluedIn licenses for **development and test environments**.

-We recommend using 3 different environments:
+We recommend using three different environments:

 - **Development** – for your development team or partner customizing your CluedIn application.
 - **Test** – for your business users to validate the changes made by the development team.